adelabbs/explorers/README.md

 # Autonomous and communicating explorers
-Our integration project at CY Cergy Paris University
+Our integration project at CY Cergy Paris University.

 # Contributors